ilotoki0804/WebtoonScraper/docs/README_eng.md

 If you want to know more about copyright and responsibility, please refer to [this document(Korean)](copyright.md).

 * I apologize that only the README is available in English.
-Most of our users, including myself, are Korean, so I don't pay much attention to English documentation.
+Most of our users, including myself, are Korean, so I can't pay much attention to English documentation.
 But the browser translation tool is pretty good!
 Give it a try.

 ## Using as an executable file